indykite/indykite-sdk-python/README.md

 ### Get OAuth2 provider information

-In an Apppace, you can create OAuth2 providers.
+In an Appspace, you can create OAuth2 providers.
 An OAuth2 service provider is a named set of configuration options for OAuth2.

 #### Read OAuth2 provider